- Sermon Notes

 - Verses 1-5; Jesus begins this prayer my praying in regards to Himself.
 A few verses later He will pray for the disciples, and He will even pray for us.

-- When you hear this prayer, it’s important to see that it’s also personal; God sent His Son that the Son might glorify the Father and give eternal life
+- When you hear this prayer, it’s important to see that it’s also personal; God sent His Son that the Son might glorify the Father and give eternal life to us.

 - Jesus also said that He gave us an example.
 There are many things we can learn about Jesus in this prayer and there are many things we can apply.